 Congratulations!
-You’ve passed the CD round for a competition, made it past a preliminary round, got accepted to an honor band (or All State Band), got your audition time for your college audition, or sent in your application for the latest orchestra audition.
+You’ve passed the recording round for a competition, made it past a preliminary round, got accepted to an honor band (or All State Band), got your audition time for your college audition, or sent in your application for the latest orchestra audition.
 You know the obvious next steps – and if you don’t, take a look at my audition checklist.
 As you pack and prepare for your audition, carefully read any correspondence for any specific instructions or directions.
 Whether you are competing in a solo, orchestral, chamber, or any other kind of competition, don’t forget to bring these items with you:

 - A bottle of water – The last thing you need to worry about is locating and paying for (horrendously overpriced) bottled water right before your audition